elreguera/handouts/CONTRIBUTING.md

 ## 1. Create RSA Key Pair in RStudio and GitHub

 Setting up an RSA key pair between your GitHub account and your computer allows you to access your repository on GitHub without a password when using git for version control.
-To set up a key pair, follow these detailed [instructions](http://adamwilson.us/RDataScience/GitSSHNotes.html#generating-a-ssh-key-in-rstudio) written out by Adam Wison, a professor of Geography from the University at Buffalo. **If you choose not to set up a key pair**, change any URL like `git@github.com:<username>/<repository>` to `https://github.com/<username>/<repository>/` in the instruction below.
+To set up a key pair, follow these detailed [instructions](http://adamwilson.us/RDataScience/GitSSHNotes.html#generating-a-ssh-key-in-rstudio) written out by Adam Wilson, a professor of Geography from the University at Buffalo. **If you choose not to set up a key pair**, change any URL like `git@github.com:<username>/<repository>` to `https://github.com/<username>/<repository>/` in the instructions below.

 ## 2. Import Repository